 The committee, if it is in place, may begin dealing with the complaint prior to the next regular meeting of the session.
-The moderator may call a special meeting of session to receive the complaint, set up a committee, or take any action relating to the complaint, if he or she deems it necessary (Book of Forms, Section 121).
+The moderator may call a special meeting of session to receive the complaint, set up a committee, or take any action relating to the complaint, if deemed necessary (Book of Forms, Section 121).